genome-spy/genome-spy/README.md

 ### Cohort App

 The [app](./packages/app/) builds upon the core, extending the visualization grammar with support for faceting multiple (up to thousands of) patient samples.
 It provides a user interface for interactive analysis of the samples, which can be filtered, sorted, and grouped flexibly.
 A session handling with provenance, url hashes, and bookmarks is included.

+### Embed Examples

+The [embed-examples](./packages/embed-examples/) package contains examples of how to embed GenomeSpy in web applications and use the [API](https://genomespy.app/docs/api/) for advanced use cases.

 ## Contributing